CurtisNewbie/spring-notes/IOC-notes.md

 @Override
 public void refresh() throws BeansException, IllegalStateException {
     synchronized (this.startupShutdownMonitor) {
-        // ...

         // 1)
-        // Prepare this context for refreshing.
         prepareRefresh();
         // 2)
-        // Tell the subclass to refresh the internal bean factory.
         ConfigurableListableBeanFactory beanFactory = obtainFreshBeanFactory();
         // 3)
-        // Prepare the bean factory for use in this context. prepareBeanFactory(beanFactory);
+        prepareBeanFactory(beanFactory);

         try {
             // 4)
-            // Allows post-processing of the bean factory in context subclasses. postProcessBeanFactory(beanFactory);

-            // ...
+            postProcessBeanFactory(beanFactory);
             // 5)
-            // Invoke factory processors registered as beans in the context. invokeBeanFactoryPostProcessors(beanFactory);
+            invokeBeanFactoryPostProcessors(beanFactory);
             // 6)
-            // Register bean processors that intercept bean creation. registerBeanPostProcessors(beanFactory);

-            // ...
+            registerBeanPostProcessors(beanFactory);
             // 7)
-            // Initialize message source for this context. initMessageSource();
+            initMessageSource();
             // 8)
-            // Initialize event multicaster for this context. initApplicationEventMulticaster();
+            initApplicationEventMulticaster();
             // 9)
-            // Initialize other special beans in specific context subclasses. onRefresh();
+            onRefresh();
             // 10)
-            // Check for listener beans and register them. registerListeners();
+            registerListeners();
             // 11)
-            // Instantiate all remaining (non-lazy-init) singletons.
             finishBeanFactoryInitialization(beanFactory);
             // 12)
-            // Last step: publish corresponding event.
             finishRefresh();
         }
         // ...